 Based on global data Hubspot found the most successful time to post on Instagram is Tuesday between 11 AM and 2 PM CDT.

-If there is one thing to denote from this data (including Dash Hudson’s), there is no single best time to post.
+If there is one thing to denote from this data (including Dash Hudson’s), it’s that the early bird gets the worm.
 But why is that?
-While there is no way to know exactly why early mornings are impactful according to some experts, and not to others, there is one major factor that contributes to these numbers: work.
-Many Instagram users find themselves scrolling their feeds after waking in the early morning or during their commute.
-This is prime engagement time for many users.
-But it is also possible that users find themselves scrolling aimlessly during the workday to pass time.
-Either way, it's important to test out a range of posting times to really know what works best for your brand.
+While there is no way to know exactly why these early mornings are impactful, one major factor contributes to these numbers: work.
+Many Instagram users find themselves scrolling their feeds after waking early or during their commute.
+This is why the morning is prime engagement time for many users.

-Although we have provided in-depth data from ourselves and experts alike, there are still multiple factors you need to add to the equation in our to find your perfect time to post on Instagram.
+Although provide in-depth data from ourselves and experts alike, there are still multiple factors you need to add to the equation in our to find your perfect time to post on Instagram.
 Here are just a few of them:

-When it comes to posting on not just Instagram, but any social media, location is everything.
+Location is everything when posting on Instagram or any social media channel.
 It may be what you consider prime posting time in your time zone, but it could be the middle of the night or the beginning of the day for the majority of your audience.

-Learning where your audience is located will help inform you of what the actual best time to post on Instagram is for your followers.
+Learning where your audience is based will help inform you of the best time to post on Instagram for your followers.

-Beyond location, it’s also important to consider the age and lifestyle of your followers.
-If your followers tend to fall below a certain age range, it could be more beneficial to be posting at night, as they are more likely to be awake and active on social channels like Instagram.
+Beyond location, it’s also essential to consider the age and lifestyle of your followers.
+If your followers tend to fall below a certain age range, posting at night could be more beneficial, as they are more likely to be awake and active on social channels like Instagram.
 If your followers are of an older demographic, the morning hours may be the optimal time to get engagement and likes from this audience.